 We must kill someone for this.

 Me and Old Gimpy we come ambling down the hill all silent-like but the wind was blowing the wrong way and every dog in the neighborhood took up with barking.
 I don't blame them as being downwind of Gimpy was an obvious circumstance.
-Anyway, we heard the sweetest sound two starving, ring-tailed, masked bandits ever heard.
-A yapping Pomeranian, the scourge of his backyard, left outside to peeing on the carpet.
-An advertisement for a midnight snack if I ever heard one.
+Then we heard the sweetest sound two starving, ring-tailed, masked bandits ever heard.
+A yapping Pomeranian, the scourge of his backyard, left out back.
+An advertisement for a midnight snack on the hoof.